 Hunter Henry, New England Patriots

-Henry just landed a sweet spot playing for Bill Belichick and the New England Patriots.
-He will now work with QB Cam Newton who always had a nice connection with his tight ends in Carolina.
+Henry landed a sweet spot playing for Bill Belichick and the New England Patriots.
+He will now work with either Newton, who always had a nice connection with his tight ends in Carolina or a promising rookie in Mac Jones.
 Even sharing the field with Jonnu Smith, Henry comes with plenty of sleeper value provided he stays healthy as he continues his NFL career in New England.

 Cole Kmet, Chicago Bears

 Kmet enters 2021 slightly under the radar.
-But now that Dalton has arrived in Chicago, this makes Kmet an intriguing fantasy sleeper.
+But now that the Bears are secure at QB in Chicago, this makes Kmet an intriguing fantasy sleeper.

 Last year as a rookie, Kmet played second fiddle to Jimmy Graham.
 However, Graham is slated to take up tons of salary cap space and Chicago could decide it wants none of that heading into the new season in retooling its offense.